JSischo/Waupaca_repo/README.md

   * 3 files with spay and neuter data for each year
   * 3 files with stray and surrender details for each year

+* The provided CSV files have been cleaned and loaded into an AWS database

 ### Questions to Answer
 > What is the need for future spay and neuter funding for the Waupaca County Humane Society?